pearjo/DotEmacs/README.md

 ## Install Configuration

-To install the configuration and all fonts run either
+To install the configuration on GNU/Linux or Darwin, just run the
+following:

 ```bash
 ./install.sh
 ```

-on GNU/Linux system or
+If your on Windows, run:

 ```batch
 install.bat
 ```

-if you're running Emacs on a Windows system.

 ## Emacs Daemon with systemd

-By running the `install.sh` script, a systemd configuration file is copied to `~/.config/systemd/user/`.
+By running the `install.sh` script on GNU/Linux, a systemd configuration file is copied to `~/.config/systemd/user/`.
 To enable the unit run:

 ```bash
 systemctl enable --user emacs
 systemctl start --user emacs
 ```

+## Note on Copyright Years

+In copyright notices then where a range of years appears, this is an inclusive range that applies to every year in the range.
+For example:
+2005-2008 represents the years 2005, 2006, 2007, and 2008.